Nrxszv0/Skystone-Robot/README.md

 # Skystone-Robot
 An Arduino based robot designed to complete similar tasks as the FTC Skystone Challenge.
 The robot has a USB-Bluetooth module to communicate with a PS4 Controller.
 It has a servo arm with multiple degrees of freedom, a grabbing mechanism, and LEDs.
-The robot was designed to pick up different blocks and slide around different plates.
+The robot was designed to pick up blocks and slide around different plates.